 Fear is the scariest thing!
 What kind of things give you nightmares?
 Is it spiders, dark rooms or monsters under the bed?
 Think about what your readers are most scared of and then times this by 10 on the fear scale.

 How boring is a story which stays the same the whole way through?
 No shocking news and no surprises make a really bad horror story!
 So, make sure to include a nice amount of surprises for your readers to enjoy.
 But be careful too many twists in your story can put some readers off.

 The opening of your horror story is very important.
 Just like with any other story, the opening will hook your readers and if it is any good it will keep your readers hooked until the end.
 That being said, make sure your ending is just as good as your opening – You don’t want to disappoint your readers when they finish reading.

 Want to write your very own horror story?
-Join our online community, where you can publish your very story for free and share it with other members for feedback!
+Join our online writing community, where you can publish your very story for free and share it with other members!